 South Florida slash pines, also known as Dade County pine, are easily identifiable at a glance.
 Their trunks are fairly straight; mature trees are sort of lollypop shaped with branches and needles concentrated near the top of the tree; they lose their lower branches as they get older, likely an adaptation to fire.
 The bark is coarse, with large, orange and brown scales; the needles are seven to 12 inches long and mostly come in packets of two.
 South Florida slash pines can approach heights of 60 feet, with a trunk diameter of two feet or more.
 They can live two hundred years or more.

 South Florida slash pines differ from their slash pine cousins (Pinus elliotti var.
 Elliotti, also called Honduras pines, in at least four ways.
-South Florida pines go through a grass stage as seedlings, so called because they pines resemble grass.
+South Florida pines go through a grass stage as seedlings, so called because as young plants, they resemble grass.
 Ordinary slash pines don't.

 As noted above, the needles on South Florida slash pines mostly come in bundles of two; Ordinary slash pines have needles that are bundled in twos or threes.
 The wood of the South Florida slash pine is far superior in most ways, and as seedlings and saplings, they're more fire resistant because their bark is thicker.
 Ordinary slash pines, however, have one thing on their Densa cousins: they can approach 100 feet tall.